Flat Fee Landlord

 A comprehensive move-in inspection creates the baseline against which move-out condition is measured.
 Without it, any security deposit deduction can be contested — the tenant simply claims the damage existed at move-in.
 With it, the burden of proof is established: the signed move-in report shows the property's condition at possession, and any deviation at move-out is attributable to the tenancy.

 Virginia requires itemized security deposit accounting within 45 days of move-out.
-That accounting is only defensible when it's supported by move-in documentation, receipts, and a thorough move-out inspection report.
-Landlords who skip the move-in documentation often find their deposit claims are difficult to enforce.
+Texas requires it within 30 days.
+That accounting is only defensible when it is supported by move-in documentation, receipts, and a thorough move-out inspection report.
+Landlords who skip the move-in documentation often find their deposit claims are difficult to enforce — and in Virginia, a landlord who fails to comply with the VRLTA deposit requirements can be liable for the return of the full deposit plus penalties.

 Confirming Lease Compliance